 - i.
 No Tavern is permitted in flats or municipal rental units or allowed to encroach upon public open spaces or road reserves. - ii.
 In terms of section 48(5) of of the KwaZulu-Natal Liquor Licencing Act, 2010 (Act No. 06 of 2010, as amended): - - iii.
 The proposed premise may not be located within a circumference of 500 metres of any religious or learning institutions; and - iv.
-The proposed premise may not be located within a circumference of 500 metres of other licensed premises within residential areas. - (I) No criminal record: there must be no record of any criminal activity on the property under application. - (m) Nuisance: no activities which may cause a nuisance or disturbance to the residents in other neighbouring residences are permitted. - (n) Operations ceased: applicants who cease to operate the business must inform the municipality in writing. - (o) Owner: the applicant must be the legal owner and permanent inhabitant of the property. - (p) Parking requirements: all parking must be provided on the property concerned in accordance with the regulations of the Msunduzi Scheme.
-On-Site Parking Requirements are 1 bay for every 25m of gross floor area, and loading and unloading shall be provided to the satisfaction of the Municipality. - (q) Prohibitions: the storage of sale of any explosive or flammable goods (excluding matches) are not permitted in a Tavern: - (r) Signage: the relevant sign may only indicate the name and nature of the business.
-Signs sponsored by the liquor industry including branding are permitted. - (s) Suitability: the premises and the surroundings of the premises should be suitable for such business.

-- (t) Trade restrictions: trading must be restricted to the boundaries of the property and within the street building lines.
+The proposed premise may not be located within a circumference of 500 metres of other licensed premises within residential areas. - (I) No criminal record: there must be no record of any criminal activity on the property under application. - (m) Nuisance: no activities which may cause a nuisance or disturbance to the residents in other neighbouring residences are permitted. - (n) Operations ceased: applicants who cease to operate the business must inform the municipality in writing. - (o) Owner: the applicant must be the legal owner or under exceptional circumstances with the consent of the property owner, the Municipality may grant its consent for the use to be conducted by a person other than the owner.

+- (p) Parking requirements: all parking must be provided on the property concerned in accordance with the regulations of the Msunduzi Scheme.
+On-Site Parking Requirements are 1 bay for every 25m2 of gross floor area, and loading and unloading shall be provided to the satisfaction of the Municipality. - (q) Prohibitions: the storage of sale of any explosive or flammable goods (excluding matches) are not permitted in a Tayern: - (r) Signage: the relevant sign may only indicate the name and nature of the business.
+Signs sponsored by the liquor industry including branding are permitted. - (s) Suitability: the premises and the surroundings of the premises should be suitable for such business. - (t) Trade restrictions: trading must be restricted to the boundaries of the property and within the street building lines.
 No parking is permitted on the sidewalks and no trading is permitted on either the sidewalks or road reserve. - (u) Trading hours: the trading hours of a tavern must adhere to the Provisions of the KwaZulu-Natal Liquor Licencing Act, 2010 (Act No.6 of 2010), as amended.
-Section 78(1) of the KZN Liquor Act states: 78(1) A licensed person may sell liquor only on such days and during such trading hours as the Liquor Authority may determine.
-Provided that the trading days and hours imposed by the Liquor Authority may not exceed the trading days and hours-

-(a) as stipulated in Schedule 3 for the particular category of licence; or

-(b) as determined by a municipal by-law in respect of the business to which the liquor licence relates,

-- (v) Grounds for reviewing a decision: should the business cause a nuisance or criminal activity be reported after approval, the approval will be withdrawn.
-Similarly, if the property owner deviates from the municipal planning authority, business licence or liquor licence authority conditions, the approval will be withdrawn. - (w) Lapse of approval: the approval will be linked to the owner and/or permanent resident of the property and will lapse in the event of any change of ownership / occupation. - (x) Transfer of liquor Licence: The Liquor Authority may grant or refuse any application by a licensee to transfer a licence from one person to another in terms of section 74, or transfer of a licence from one licenced premise to other premise's in terms of section 75 - (y) Operations ceased: applicants who have ceased the operation of the business must inform the municipality in writing.
+Section 78(1) of the KZN Liquor Act states: - 78(1) A licensed person may sell liquor only on such days and during such trading hours as the Liquor Authority may determine.
+Provided that the trading days and hours imposed by the Liquor Authority may not exceed the trading days and hours- - i. as stipulated in Schedule 3 for the particular category of licence; or - ii. as determined by a municipal by-law in respect of the business to which the liquor licence relates, - (v) Grounds for reviewing a decision: should the business cause a nuisance or criminal activity be reported after approval, the approval will be withdrawn.
+Similarly, if the property owner deviates from the municipal planning authority, business licence or liquor licence authority conditions, the approval will be withdrawn. - (w) Lapse of approval: the approval will be linked to the owner and/or permanent resident of the property and will lapse in the event of any change of ownership / occupation. - (x) Transfer of liquor Licence: The Liquor Authority may grant or refuse any application by a licensee to transfer a license from one person to another in terms of section 74, or transfer of a license from one licensed premise to other premise's in terms of section 75 - (y) Operations ceased: applicants who have ceased the operation of the business must inform the municipality in writing.